ndouglas-edera/EderaOn-quickstart/README.md

 Check logs with sudo ```journalctl -u protect-daemon -n 50```.

 ## Launch a zone
-Launching a zone typically takes less than a minute.
+Launching a zone typically takes less than a minute.<br/>
-If it takes longer, check logs in Terminal 2 with:
+If it takes longer, check logs with:
 ```sudo journalctl -u protect-daemon -n 50```
 ```
 protect zone launch -n test-zone --wait